Alex Cabagnot

-Alexander Cabagnot Jr. (born December 8, 1982) is a Filipino professional basketball player for the Basilan Starhorse of the Maharlika Pilipinas Basketball League (MPBL) and assistant coach for the UE Red Warriors of the University Athletic Association of the Philippines (UAAP).
+Alexander Cabagnot Jr. (born December 8, 1982) is a Filipino professional basketball player for the Ilagan Isabela Cowboys of the Maharlika Pilipinas Basketball League (MPBL) and assistant coach for the UE Red Warriors of the University Athletic Association of the Philippines (UAAP).
 He played for Sta.
 Lucia, Coca-Cola, Burger King, San Miguel/Petron, GlobalPort, Terrafirma and Converge as well as the Philippine national basketball team.
 He plays the point guard and shooting guard positions.
 He once had a rivalry with Mark Caguioa for the Eagle Rock High School scoring record.

 Professional career

 Sta.
 Lucia Realtors (2005–2007)

 Cabagnot was drafted by the Sta.
 Lucia Realtors.
 He led all rookies during his rookie year in scoring (10.3 points per game), assists (4.7), steals (1.1) and minutes played (28.1).
 He was third in the league in the assist-to-turnover ratio (2.5) behind Jimmy Alapag and Johnny Abarrientos.